flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210213-microbiologist-dominic-dwyer-a-member-of-the-world-health-organization-investigative-team/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “They showed us a couple of examples, but that’s not the same as doing all of them, which is standard epidemiological investigation.”
+    They showed us a couple of examples, but that’s not the same as doing all of them, which is standard epidemiological investigation.

 ---
 Dwyer continues: “…the interpretation of that data becomes more limited from our point of view, although the other side might see it as being quite good.”